torvalds/linux/Documentation/driver-api/firmware/fallback-mechanisms.rst

 on the use of dev_set_uevent_suppress() and kobject_uevent().

 The kernel's kobject uevent mechanism is implemented in lib/kobject_uevent.c, it issues uevents to userspace.
-As a supplement to kobject uevents Linux distributions could also enable CONFIG_UEVENT_HELPER_PATH, which makes use of core kernel's usermode helper (UMH) functionality to call out to a userspace helper for kobject uevents.
+As a supplement to kobject uevents GNU/Linux distributions could also enable CONFIG_UEVENT_HELPER_PATH, which makes use of core kernel's usermode helper (UMH) functionality to call out to a userspace helper for kobject uevents.
 In practice though no standard distribution has